harmslab/topiary/docs/source/index.rst

   arcane text files.
 Outputs are spreadsheets, clean fasta files, pdf trees, and graphical summaries of ancestor quality.
-+ :emph:`Flexible.` Use as a command line program or do custom analyses and plotting in Jupyter notebooks using the topiary API.
++ :emph:`Flexible.` Use as a command line program or do custom analyses and plotting using the topiary API.
-+ :emph:`Modern.` Topiary is built around a collection of modern, actively-supported, phylogenetic software tools including `OpenTree <opentree-link_>`_,
++ :emph:`Modern.` Topiary is built around a collection of modern, actively-supported, phylogenetic software tools:
+  `OpenTree <opentree-link_>`_,
   `muscle 5 <muscle-link_>`_, `RAxML-NG <raxml-ng-link_>`_,
   `GeneRax <generax-link_>`_, `PastML <pastml-link_>`_, and `toytree <toytree-link_>`_.